Qemu ZCU102 hvisor Startup

 Install Petalinux

-1. Install Petalinux 2024.1 Please note that this article uses 2024.1 as an example for introduction.
-It does not mean that other versions cannot be used, but other versions have not been verified, and it has been found in testing that Petalinux has a strong dependency on the operating system.
-Please install the version of Petalinux suitable for your own operating system.
+1. Install Petalinux 2024.1 Please note that this article uses 2024.1 as an example, which does not mean that other versions cannot be used, but other versions have not been verified, and it has been found in tests that Petalinux has a strong dependency on the operating system.
+Please install the version of Petalinux suitable for your operating system.

-2. Place the downloaded petalinux.run file in the directory where you want to install it, add execution permissions, and then directly run the installer with ./petalinux.run.
+2. Place the downloaded petalinux.run file in the directory where you want to install it, add execution permissions to it, and then run the installer directly with ./petalinux.run.

-3. The installer will automatically detect the required environment, and if it does not meet the requirements, it will prompt for the missing environment, just apt install them one by one.
+3. The installer will automatically detect the required environment, and if it does not meet the requirements, it will prompt for the missing environment, which can be installed one by one with apt install.

 4. After installation, you need to enter the installation directory and manually source settings.sh to add environment variables before using Petalinux each time.
-If it is too troublesome, you can add this command to ~/.bashrc.
+If it's too troublesome, you can add this command to ~/.bashrc.

 Install ZCU102 BSP